lsst/LDM-463/index.rst

 ButlerLocation, but the object needed may actually exist in a parent repository.
 Normally the Butler can accommodate this by looking to see if the located object exists in the repository.
-But with a bypass function the Butler can not know what object is actually needed and for example some mappers return information derived from the `location.dataId` and do not actually need the object itself.
+But with a bypass function the Butler can not know what object is actually needed, for example some bypass functions return information derived from the `location.dataId` and do not actually need the file itself to exist.
+Because the bypass function can not participate in the deferred-read mechansim, Butler executes the bypass function while looking for a valid location and if the bypass function succeeds Butler stops performing lookups and returns the bypass results in the bypass attribute of the location.

+The bypass function may raise any exception for any reason to indicate that this bypass is not valid.
+All exceptions thrown by the bypass function are silently caught by Butler.
+The most common case for an exception is that a file does not exist.
+If the bypass function raises an exception the existence of the bypass function is ignored and Butler proceeds performing lookups.

 Standardize Functions
 ^^^^^^^^^^^^^^^^^^^^^